| Getting your Trinity Audio player ready... |

 When setting your GMAT score goal, consider how big the pool is of applicants whose profiles are similar to yours.

-In a case like that, shooting for a top-notch Quant score, say a score of 50 or 51, would probably be a smart play.
-Keep in mind that top MBA programs typically prefer to see GMAT Quant scores of 47 or higher, so if your quant background is weak, aiming for the higher end of the scale makes a lot of sense.
-Such a score could go a long way in alleviating any worries admissions might have that you wouldn’t be able to handle rigorous, graduate-level classes focused on subjects such as finance, economics, and statistical analysis.
-Furthermore, since business schools generally prefer to see fairly “balanced” GMAT section scores, and admissions might expect to see an impressive Verbal score from an applicant with a media background, you’d probably want to end up with a total score that beats the Wharton average.
-Then (assuming no other glaring weaknesses) you might really have an edge, because you would be showcasing strong quantitative skills and uncommon verbal abilities.
+In a case like that, shooting for a top-notch Quant score, say in the 90th percentile or above, would be optimal.
+Top MBA programs typically prefer to see GMAT Quant scores in the top 20-30%, so if your quant background is weak, aiming for the higher end of the scale makes a lot of sense.
+Such a score could help alleviate any worries admissions might have about your handling rigorous, graduate-level classes focused on subjects such as finance, economics, and statistical analysis.

-Of course, none of these numbers are set in stone; you must evaluate your strengths and weaknesses as an individual and set your GMAT score goals accordingly.
+Of course, none of these numbers are set in stone.
+You must evaluate your strengths and weaknesses as an individual and set your GMAT score goals accordingly.
 However, you can use the general recommendations I’ve provided as a guide, keeping in mind that your GMAT scores can be a valuable tool for filling “gaps” in your applicant profile and giving yourself the best possible chance at admittance.

 TTP PRO TIP: